Updated with posted changes: January 27, 2017

 We collect and analyze traffic on our websites by keeping track of the Internet Protocol (IP) addresses of our visitors.

 You may be asked to provide different types of personal information, including your name, date of birth, email address, mailing address or telephone number.
-Particular services may require additional information such as your billing address, credit card number and expiration date.
+Particular services may request storage of additional information such as your billing address, credit card number and expiration date.
 For example, we may ask for information to process your membership application, facilitate an online store purchase, or register for one of our events.
 There are also optional opportunities for you to share your preferences and interests.

 We also use your information to send you notices in the mail or by email about special member benefits, discounts and offers.
 If you do not wish to receive mailings, you can: (1) opt out of email lists immediately by following the instructions at the bottom of each email; (2) email us using our Contact Us page, (3) call us at 1-800-672-3888; or (4) write to us at National Rifle Association of America, 11250 Waples Mill Road; Fairfax, VA 22030.